Little ringed plover: Description

-Adult little ringed plovers have a grey-brown back and wings, a white belly and a white breast with one black neckband.
-They have a brown cap, a white forehead, a black mask around the eyes with white above and a short dark bill.
+An adult little ringed plovers have a grey-brown back and wings, a white belly and a white breast with one black neckband.
+It has a brown cap, a white forehead, a black mask around the eyes with white above and a short dark bill.
 The legs are flesh-coloured and the toes are all webbed.

-This species differs from the larger ringed plover in leg colour, the head pattern, and the presence of a clear yellow eye-ring.
+This species differs from the larger common ringed plover (Charadrius hiaticula) in the head pattern, leg colour, and the presence of a clear yellow eye-ring.